Wishes: A Magical Gathering of Disney Dreams

 Wishes: A Magical Gathering of Disney Dreams was a fireworks show at the Magic Kingdom theme park of Walt Disney World.
 The show debuted at the park on October 9, 2003, and was developed by Walt Disney Creative Entertainment, under the direction of VP Parades & Spectaculars, Steve Davison, who was assigned to create a replacement for the 32-year-old Fantasy in the Sky fireworks.
 Several variations of the show at Walt Disney World include Happy HalloWishes during "Mickey's Not-So-Scary Halloween Party", Holiday Wishes during "Mickey's Very Merry Christmas Party", and Magic, Music and Mayhem during the 2007 event Disney's Pirate and Princess Party.
-The multimedia version at Disneyland Park in Disneyland Paris premiered on July 16, 2005 and had its final show on August 25, 2007.
+The multimedia version at Disneyland Park in Disneyland Paris premiered on July 16, 2005, and had its final show on August 25, 2007.
+The beginning and ending sequence were also used for “Remember, Dreams Come True” in 2005 for Disneyland’s 50th anniversary firework show, but the Jiminy Cricket bits were replaced with Julie Andrews bits.
 The show at the Magic Kingdom was sponsored by Pandora Jewelry.
-On February 9, 2017, it was announced by the Disney Parks Blog that Wishes: A Magical Gathering of Disney Dreams would conclude its run at the Magic Kingdom.
-The show was presented for the last time on May 11, 2017 at the Magic Kingdom Park and was replaced by Happily Ever After on May 12, 2017.
+The show was presented for the last time on May 11, 2017, at the Magic Kingdom Park and was replaced by Happily Ever After in the following day.